Anthrax: First vaccination

 Anthrax posed a major economic challenge in France and elsewhere during the 19th century.
 Horses, cattle, and sheep were particularly vulnerable, and national funds were set aside to investigate the production of a vaccine.
 French scientist Louis Pasteur was charged with the production of a vaccine, following his successful work in developing methods that helped to protect the important wine and silk industries.

 In May 1881, Pasteur – in collaboration with his assistants Jean-Joseph Henri Toussaint, Émile Roux and others – performed a public experiment at Pouilly-le-Fort to demonstrate his concept of vaccination.
 He prepared two groups of 25 sheep, one goat, and several cattle.
-The animals of one group were injected with an anthrax vaccine prepared by Pasteur twice, at an interval of 15 days; the control group was left unvaccinated.
+The animals of one group were twice injected with an anthrax vaccine prepared by Pasteur, at an interval of 15 days; the control group was left unvaccinated.
 Thirty days after the first injection, both groups were injected with a culture of live anthrax bacteria.
 All the animals in the unvaccinated group died, while all of the animals in the vaccinated group survived.

 After this apparent triumph, which was widely reported in the local, national, and international press, Pasteur made strenuous efforts to export the vaccine beyond France.
 He used his celebrity status to establish Pasteur Institutes across Europe and Asia, and his nephew, Adrien Loir, travelled to Australia in 1888 to try to introduce the vaccine to combat anthrax in New South Wales.
 Ultimately, the vaccine was unsuccessful in the challenging climate of rural Australia, and it was soon superseded by a more robust version developed by local researchers John Gunn and John McGarvie Smith.

 The human vaccine for anthrax became available in 1954.
 This was a cell-free vaccine instead of the live-cell Pasteur-style vaccine used for veterinary purposes.
 An improved cell-free vaccine became available in 1970.